dsoglobal/dsowebsite/content/projects/_index.md

 heroblock:
   content: >-
     DSO teams work with non profits and social enterprises to develop impactful solutions.
-Check out our projects below to learn more about what we do!
+Check out our projects below to learn more about what we do.
   title: Our Projects
 menu:
   main: